Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 6: Forced narratives for on-screen text

 Forced narratives which translate on-screen text should mimic the timing of the on-screen text and be perfectly in sync.
-For trailers with on-screen text and fast edits, this may mean breaking the minimum and maximum duration rules to ensure synchronicity.
+Apply these timings as far as the maximum duration and minimum duration rules permit.

 To ensure synchronicity when timing in and out with on-screen text which fades in and out, aim to set the in-time and out-time halfway through the fade and watch the section back to check for sync.